The School of Journalism faculty and staff assemble in front of Don Anderson Hall in 2018.

 Phone: (406) 243-4143

-Dean Denise Dowling began teaching at the School of Journalism in 2000.
-She served as chairwoman of the school’s Radio-TV Department and as the interim dean from 2012-2014.
+Director Denise Dowling began teaching at the School of Journalism in 2000.
+She served as chairwoman of the school’s Radio-TV Department and as the interim dean from 2012-2014 and from 2018-2019.

 She teaches courses in journalism ethics, television writing and producing, and radio reporting.
 She launched the award-winning student radio program, “Footbridge Forum,” a call-in show that features debate on key issues and a search for solutions.